Written by Rhys Jones Managing Director – Davidson Gray

 I did say three types of Headhunter and I’m going to slightly contradict myself now.
 To simplify things, there are loosely three types of business winning Headhunters.
-How to sell search is a blog in its own right and is coming soon, so if you want to be one of those to get first sight of this and all my new blogs email email@example.com who will make sure you do.
-For now here’s a tiny insight on how most do it.
+How to sell search is a blog in its own right and you can catch my podcast on the subject here.

 - Quality driven and respected market specialist recruiters who up-sell to existing clients, or gain assignments because of their good reputation.

 - Sector Specialist Headhunters who have built a profile in the sector as the industry expert to go to for senior appointments.
 This is usually done by actively networking and marketing to the sectors Senior Exec’s, Influencers and \ Channel Partners in that sector.
 Some even add the extra arm of good PR.

 - Generalist Headhunters.
 This group will actively work any senior decision makers, channel partners, maybe good PR and Marketing and even use old boys networks to gain their business.

 I personally went down the first route, gaining respect and elevating my name in the industry.
 I did this so well I got given a £5,000 a month retainer from one client to ensure they kept my services for when they needed me.

 This route then allowed me to move to the second type where I only won the Headhunts assisgnements and then asked a trusted Recruiter help me fill them.
 Lastly, I did a bit of the third; but by that point I was “working on my business” rather than in it.
 I still took the calls, not losing sight of the value to the firm my profile had, and then handing the whole assignment over while remaining in the background for the client should they need a reassuring word, lunch or a night out!